kmangan/rust-chess/README.md

 It wasn't brave enough to fully embrace the algebraic notation (which would have required a decent amount of parsing logic), and instead opted for an unvalidated
 4 character move input requirement (e.g. c2c4)

+##### Time taken to get this far with GPT 4o: 15 minutes

+### Adding tests

+This is where GPT had a few issues.
+When asked to add tests, it rightly wanted to refactor the code to make it more testable.
+Good start.
+However, it forgot one of the methods in its refactored code.
+It also, quite correctly by Rust standards, kept the tests in `lib.rs`.
+Being a newbie to Rust, I challenged this, and rather than informing me this was the convention for Rust, it told me I was right and move the tests out.
+This caused issues running the tests ... we eventually got there however, with a few unit tests in `lib.rs` and some integration tests in a separate test file.
+Much better.

 #### Next steps:
 - Logic for capturing pieces